tfb34/battleship/README.md

 ```
 npm install webpack webpack-cli --save-dev
 ```
-Now trying running npx webpack again and it shoud now successfully create a bundle.
+Now trying running npx webpack again and it should now successfully create a bundle.

 ## Deployment
 <a href="https://tfb34.github.io/battleship/">Play in Browser</a>